 The meals provided at St Bernadette's are cooked on the premises, are of a high quality and meet minimum nutritional standards.
+The school cook works closely with parents if children have specific allergies, to ensure the meal their child is provided with is suitable.
 St Bernadette's promotes healthy eating and a varied menu is provided on a daily basis using fresh ingredients.
-Children in Reception to Year 2 will be provided with a free school meal as part of the Government initiative.
+Children in Reception to Year 2 will be provided with the universal free school meal as part of the Government initiative.
 The costs for children in other year bands are available from the school office.
 Meals should be paid for in advance on a weekly or termly basis.
 Payments will be made through the ParentPay system and parents will be sent an activation letter so that they can create their child's ParentPay account.